dannythehat/ranksmart/PROJECT_STATUS.md

 ---

-## 📊 Current Status: Week 1, Day 2 - ✅ COMPLETE! 🎉
+## 📊 Current Status: Week 1, Day 3 - 🚀 DEPLOYMENT READY!

-We've successfully completed Day 2 with **all frontend pages and JavaScript modules**!
-The entire frontend foundation is now ready for backend integration.
+We've completed all frontend development and are now ready to deploy to GitHub Pages!
+Testing checklist and deployment guides have been created.

 ---

-## ✅ Completed - Week 1, Day 1-2 (November 8, 2025)
+## ✅ Completed - Week 1, Day 1-3 (November 8, 2025)

 ### Documentation ✅
 - ✅ **README.md**: Updated with web-based architecture